ui-model/ui-model/README.md

 1. A **table** that can only be sorted by one column at a time.

-Behind all of the above intricate controls, is the simplest ***n* choose *1*** logic, which can be implemented in about 10 lines of code.
+Behind all of the above simple or intricate controls, is the simplest ***n* choose *1*** logic, which can be implemented in about 10 lines of code.
 This is the power of high-level abstraction.

+You have seen some controls with *n* choose *1* logic now, but can you list some UI controls with ***n* choose *k*** or ***toggle***?

 **ui-model** is an attempt to abstract the interactive logic from all ui controls.

-You have seen some controls with *n* choose *1* logic now, but can you list some UI controls with ***n* choose *k*** or ***toggle***?
+It does not limit to ui controls,

 ## the conceptual model of ui-model